Medal Nominations FAQs

 By keeping the process discreet, the Nominee will experience the full impact of being honoured by their peers when the Medal is announced.
 If additional information is required for the nomination, Proposers can seek input from colleagues or professional contacts without revealing the purpose.

-- A justification statement detailing the nominee's contributions and achievements.
+- A justification statement detailing the Nominee's contributions and achievements.

 Nominations are reviewed by the CIBSE Nominations Panel, which assesses them against the criteria for the respective Medal.